 A social media management agency receives countless questions about design services.
 Their clients would like custom graphics that don’t rely on stock images.
 To fulfil this service niche, they partner up with a design agency who creates custom graphics on demand.

-As those examples show, resellers are using existing services and marketing those to existing clients (or new ones), while the original provider uses SPP’s built-in order management to deliver them.
+As those examples show, resellers are using established services and marketing those to existing clients (or new ones), while the original provider uses SPP’s built-in order management to deliver them.

 Reseller use cases

 Agencies aren’t the only ones making use of reselling.
 Let’s look at a few use cases where this business activity makes sense.